ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 ## Dropping Marco at the airport

-After a calm but boring ferry ride of 34 hours, we finally arrived in Cádiz.
+After a calm but boring ferry ride lasting for 34 hours, we finally arrived in Cádiz.
 Marco's engine sounded really bad.
 Probably a worn out bearing.
 He had already booked an appointment at a [garage specialized in Volkswagen vans](http://www.karvans.com/) near [Sevilla](https://www.google.com/maps/place/Seville,+Spain/).
-However, the radiator was additionally leaking a lot of coolant, so there was no point in driving the van from Cádiz to Sevilla.
+Additionally, the radiator was leaking a lot of coolant, so there was no point in driving the van from Cádiz to Sevilla.

 ![Marco's van being towed](/assets/images/IMG_7739.jpg)